itsSinba/SinStats/README.md

 ![](https://img.shields.io/badge/Supports-Wrath-blue?style=flat&logo=battledotnet&logoColor=blue)  ![](https://img.shields.io/badge/Supports-Classic-blueviolet?style=flat&logo=battledotnet&logoColor=blueviolet)
 <br />
 <br />
-SinStats is a lightweight, powerful addon made for all versions of WoW that displays a large range of stats on a HUD, updated in real-time.
+SinStats is an advanced stats addon made for Classic, Wrath of the Lich King Classic and Dragonflight that displays a large range of stats updated in real-time on a highly customizable frame that can be placed anywhere on your screen.
 <br />
 <br />
 ![](https://i.imgur.com/lAVoHGa.png)